Flat Stone Capital LLC Calls Craig a “Fool” For Dissing Their Offer

 I googled “Flat Stone Capital LLC” and found www.flatstonecapital.com.
 They purchase properties with a rent-to-own contract.
 During the period of the contract they will attempt to sell the property.
 In the meantime they sublet it.

 So I would own a house that is being purchased on contract by a company in Florida and is being occupied by a tenant I’ve never met.
-At the end of the contract period they either buy me out or I get it back.
-I could be in a situation where I have to evict a tenant from my own home.
+At the end of the contract period they either buy me out or I get the house back.
+If I get the house back, I could be in a situation where I have to evict a tenant from my own home.
 In either case (whether they move out or not) I could have thousands of dollars worth of repairs to do before I could market my house again.

 Will this happen?
 Can’t say.
 Could this happen?
 Sure.
 That’s one of the risks of this kind of arrangement.

 Pros?
-Money in my pocket today plus monthly income… while I watch squatters trash my house.
+Money in my pocket today plus monthly income… Cons?
+Renters I’ve never met could move in and trash my house.

-After reading JJ’s FAQs I concluded this really was a legitimate business.
+A quick check of the Florida Department of State website showed that Flat Stone Capital was a real company with an owner named JJ Pierce.
+After reading the FAQs on their website, I concluded this probably was a legitimate business.
 But I also concluded this deal wasn’t for me.

 The FAQs implied that they get a lot of negative reaction from people who think they are a scam.
 So in the interest of being a Fine Human Being, a Model for the Youth of America, and an All-Around Nice Guy, I replied to JJ’s email: